Banner-Image-36-2000-1335.jpg

 1ST OF 5 NIGHTS AT HYPERION HOTEL SALZBURG

 We arrive and check in at our hotel, the 5-star Hyperion Hotel Salzburg, conveniently located in the heart of Salzburg's Neustadt district.
-Hotel check-in is at 3:00pm and we recommend arriving at this time if guests are not using the optional coach transfer from Munich.
+In the evening, we meet for a delicious dinner of local specialities in the heart of Altstadt Salzburg.

 2ND OF 5 NIGHTS AT HYPERION HOTEL SALZBURG